Resilience Tips for Leaders

 • Self-awareness: Recognise how stress affects you and take steps to maintain balance.

-• Empathy: Leaders who understand and address emotions demonstrate emotional intelligence, fostering trust and building meaningful connections.
+• Empathy: Leaders who understand and address emotions demonstrate emotional intelligence, building trust and nurturing meaningful connections.
+Investing in professional Emotional Intelligence Training can further professionalise this skill, ensuring leaders maintain peer-to-peer influence even under significant pressure.

 Tip: Practice mindfulness techniques like meditation or journaling to strengthen emotional regulation.